When barbecue season hits, it’s important to clean your barbecue grill, no matter how much rust it is covered in.

 - Durable and large garbage bag(s)

-How to Clean Rust From your Grill in 6 Simple Steps
+How to Clean Rust from Your Grill in 6 Simple Steps

 Once you have all your cleaning items, you’re ready to clean off the rust from your barbecue grill grates.
+Follow the 6 simple steps below, and your grill will be as good as new.

 1. Create Your Cleaning Mixture

+Pour the two cups of vinegar and one cup of salt into a large mixing bowl.
 Stir until the salt dissolves into the mixture.
-Studies show that table salt and vinegar are made out of acid as oxide metal diminishes in acid.
+Studies show that table salt and vinegar are made from acid, as oxide metal diminishes in acid.

 2. Put Your Grates in a Large Bag

+Once you’ve created your mixture, you can place your grill grates into a large garbage bag.
 To get the rust off, you must leave them overnight to soak the acid into the rust.

-You might need to use two garbage bags, you don’t want the mixture and rust coming out of the bag.
+If one doesn’t hold the grates, you can double up.
+You might need to use two garbage bags; you don’t want the mixture and rust to come out of the bag.

 3. Add Your Mixture of Vinegar

 Give your vinegar bath a final stir, and pour it into a spray bottle to ensure you cover the entire grill grate.
+Putting it into a spray bottle allows you to access small spaces you otherwise may not be able to.

-If you don’t have a spray bottle, you can simply pour the mixture directly on the gates in the bag.
+If you don’t have a spray bottle, you can pour the mixture directly on the gates in the bag.
+Use sparingly so you can cover the entirety of the metal’s rust.

 4. Lay Down Flat and Leave For Overnight

-It’s a good idea to lay down your grill grates somewhere on a flat surface so the mixture soaks into the metal.
+It’s a good idea to lay down your grill grates somewhere flat so the mixture soaks into the metal.
+This is a vital step in ensuring its acid soaks into the rust.

 You wouldn’t want to lean it vertically as the mixture may drip down and come right off.